 Jo Schroeder (reg.
 MBACP, DPhil)

-I hope that here you may have begun to experience a sense of getting to know me and my approach.
 If you are interested in working together, you can enquire or arrange an initial session by phone, text or email.
 Alternatively if you would like to find out a bit more ahead of getting in touch, you can visit my website.

 What Happens at an Initial Meeting?

-In an initial session we would take time with what you would like from therapy, any questions you have and consider how we might work together.
+In an initial session we would take time with what you would like from therapy, any questions or fears you have and consider how we might work together.
 If I felt I could not offer what you hope for, I would be clear about this and recommend another practitioner or service where possible.
 You need not make a decision about working together at the initial session.

 Training, qualifications & experience